kdaglas/cbh-take-home-project/Ticket_Breakdown.md

 ### ----------------------------------------------
 ### create an agent provision for each facility:

+Implementation Details:
-- we need to create a data table in the database called FacitityAgents
+- we need to create a table called FacitityAgents in the database with the facilityAgentID and agentID
-- we need to create a function `createFacilityAgent` that takes in an agentID from the Agents database table and saves or posts it in the FacitityAgents
+- we need to create a function `createFacilityAgent` that takes in an agentID from the Agents table in the database
+- the agent should exist in the Agents table hence a valid agentID is required for that function
+- the function should be able to save the created agent in the FacitityAgents table

-- Acceptance Criteria:
+Acceptance Criteria:
 ```
 Scenario:
 Given an agentID is provided to the function,
 When creating the agents record in the database
 Then an agent account attached to that facility is created
 ```
-- the agent should exist in the Agents table hence a valid agentID is required for that function
+Time | Effort:
+- approximately 1hr